quellabs/wakapac/README.md

 ---

-WakaPAC brings together the best ideas from modern frameworks in a lightweight, approachable package that works everywhere JavaScript runs.
+WakaPAC brings together the best ideas from modern libraris in a lightweight, approachable package that works everywhere JavaScript runs.
 No build tools, no complexity - just reactive, component-based development the way it should be.

 ## 📄 License